Applications Open: Sept. 1

 Statement of Purpose

 After submitting your ApplyTexas application, you will receive access to your MyStatus page.
 You can upload your Statement of Purpose directly onto your MyStatus page.
 Please note that it will take at least one to two business days for you to receive access to your MyStatus page after submitting your ApplyTexas application.

 Please address the following topics in your statement:

 - What are the most important things the LBJ School Admissions Committee should know about you (e.g., personal history and background, unique experiences and perspectives)?
-In other words, what led you to your interest in pursuing a public policy degree?
+In other words, what led you to your interest in public affairs?

 - What are your public policy subject matter interests (please be as specific as possible)?
 Ten years from now, what type of professional work do you hope to be doing in the field of federal or international public policy?

 - How would a degree (DC Concentration) from the LBJ School help you achieve your professional goals?

 - What in your background do you believe has prepared you to work in the DC policy environment?